Key Takeaways

 - Network transport and jitter buffer — 20–60ms

-Total target: 320–560ms.
-That is achievable.
-The mistakes that push it over 1,000ms are predictable and avoidable.
+Total achievable range: 230–560ms.
+Sub-250ms is real at p50 with the right stack.
+The mistakes that push total latency over 1,000ms are predictable and avoidable.

 Latency Budget by Layer